vilemduha/blendercam/README.md

 It offers an open source solution for artistic, personal, commercial or industrial CAM _(Computer Aided Machining)_,  a G-Code generation tool.

+It has been used for many milling projects since its creation in 2012, and is actively developed.

+> [!NOTE]
-It has been used for many milling projects, and is actively developed.
-If you are a developer who would like to help, don't hesitate to fork the project and start generating pull requests.
+> If you are a developer who would like to help, check out the [Contributing](#-contributing) section.

 ## 👨‍🎓 How to Use (Wiki)